-- Average Revenue Per Outlet: Dunkin Donuts Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.90 million in 2013.
-We expect the ARPO to rise to grow at a CAGR of 3.5% and reach $1.15 million by the end of the Trefis forecast period.
-In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $1 million, we could see a 10% erosion in the stock price.
-On the brighter side, if the ARPO rises to around $1.3 million helped by menu expansion, we could see the stock price jumping by more than 15%.
+- Average Revenue Per Outlet: Dunkin' Donuts U.S. Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.91 million in 2014.
+We expect the ARPO to grow at a CAGR of 2.5% and reach $1.06 million by the end of the Trefis forecast period.
+In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $1 million, we could see a 6% erosion in the stock price.
+On the brighter side, if the ARPO rises to around $1.21 million helped by menu expansion, we could see the stock price jumping by more than 13%.

-- Total Number of Outlets: In 2009, Dunkin' Donuts had 6566 outlets nationwide.
-In 2010, it added 171 new outlets.
+- Total Number of Outlets: In 2009, Dunkin' Donuts U.S. had 6566 outlets nationwide.
+In 2010, it added 206 new outlets.
 In 2011, the restaurant chain added 243 new outlets to have 7015 points of distribution.
-By the end of 2012, there were 7,306 Dunkin stores in the United States.
-The expansion accelerated in 2013 as the company added 371 restaurants in the U.S. We expect the company to keep adding 350-370 outlets annually so that the total number of stores in the U.S. reach about 10,200 by the end of the Trefis forecast period.
-However, if the rate of expansion accelerates and the number of outlets number around 11,000, then we could see the price estimate rising by more than 10%.
-On the other hand, if growth remains subdued and the company only manages to reach only 9,000 outlets, we could see the estimate declining by around 10%.
+By the end of 2012, there were 7,306 Dunkin' Donuts U.S. stores.
+The expansion accelerated in 2013 as the company added 371 restaurants in the U.S. The company opened 405 Dunkin' Donuts U.S. stores in 2014.
+We expect the company to keep adding 375 outlets annually so that the total number of stores in the U.S. reaches about 10,500 by the end of the Trefis forecast period.
+However, if the rate of expansion accelerates and the number of outlets crosses 11,000, then we could see the price estimate rising by more than 4%.
+On the other hand, if growth remains subdued and the company only manages to reach 9,000 outlets, we could see the estimate declining by nearly 15%.

 Strong and established brands